-We all enter this world with a slap and a squawk.
-They first slapped my ass in Chicago back in 1959, when tailfins touched the sky.
-My folks welcomed me to the American Dream, and expected me to study hard, get good grades, land a good job, marry a nice girl, buy a suburban home with a white picket fence, and have 2.3 kids.
+Entering the world with a slap and a squawk back in 1959, back when tailfins touched the sky, my folks welcomed me to the American Dream.
+They expected me to study hard, get good grades, land a good job, marry a nice girl, buy a suburban home with a white picket fence, and have 2.3 kids.
 This is what happened instead.

 Memento Mori

-Then a few months later, my father died, just days before my fifth birthday, leaving Mom and I on our own.
-The resulting austerity measures, like switching to powdered milk, always felt like my fault.
-Relatives, neighbors, our pastor and others told me I was now ‘the man of the house’ with ‘big shoes to fill,’ but nobody told me how.
-They thought it was cute when I asked for help to find work, but they all laughed me off, leaving me to figure things out for myself.
-Even though Mom never complained, for a couple of years I felt like an anchor, draggin' her down.
+Days before my fifth birthday, just a few months later, my father died, leaving Mom and me on our own.
+Relatives, neighbors, our pastor, and others told me that I was now ‘the man of the house,’ with ‘big shoes to fill.’
+Nobody told me how.
+Asking for help to find work, they all laughed me off, leaving me to figure things out.
+Although Mom never complained, the resulting austerity measures, like powdered milk, always felt like my fault.

-Then sometime during the Summer of Love I spied an ad in a comic book for The Junior Sales Club of America.
-If I could muster the courage to sell greeting cards door to door, I could earn a commission on each sale!
-Encouraging me to bet on myself, Mom bankrolled my first order.
+For a couple of years, I felt like an anchor draggin' us down.
+Then, sometime during the Summer of Love, I spied an ad in a comic book for The Junior Sales Club of America promising to pay a commission for door-to-door sales.
+Encouraging me to bet on myself, Mom bankrolled my first order of greeting cards.

-When I asked her “Why the heck not?”, she replied “Because I want two.”
-Anxiety was replaced with self-confidence as I entered the state of flow for the very first time.
-In no time at all I was draggin' my empty wagon home with a pocket full of loot, feeling a lot like a pirate.
+When I asked her, “Why the heck not?”, she replied, “Because I want two.”
+Anxiety was replaced with self-confidence as I entered the state of flow.
+In no time at all, I was draggin' my empty wagon home with a pocket full of loot, feeling a lot like a pirate.
 This experience made me a 'sales junkie.'
 I sell, therefore I am.

-Selling has always been fun and easy for me due to a pamphlet of sales tips sent with the cards.
-Instructions from the JSCA not only included the expected reminders to smile and have fun but also contained the Master Key to All Sales:
+Selling has always been fun and easy for me, thanks to the sales tip pamphlet sent with the cards.
+JSCA instructions not only included the expected reminders to smile and have fun, but also contained the Master Key to All Sales:

 Folks are always buying something.